msdkhani/SpikeSorting/README.md

 **Notes**
-We need to change the bandpass filter from butterworth to epilettic
+We need to change the bandpass filter from butterworth to